oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 If the imported catalogs or profiles are not at the URI pointed to by the Import href of the profile then the href should be changed using the `trestle href` command.

-Similar to `catalog-generate`, the `--overwrite-header-values` flag may be specified to let the input yaml header overwrite values already specified in the header of the control markdown file.
+Similar to `catalog-generate`, the `--yaml` and `--overwrite-header-values` flag may be specified to let the input yaml header overwrite values already specified in the header of the control markdown file.

 The resulting files look like this: